Our legal team are up-to-date with legal developments and understand their relevance to you.

 How we can help

-At South Geldard Lawyers, we have many years experience in conducting due diligence for clients wishing to purchase commercial property.
+Rockhampton Lawyers at South Geldard Lawyers, we have many years experience in conducting due diligence for clients wishing to purchase commercial property.

 We can condense the various reports mentioned above into one document, including those of any external consultants, valuers or market analysts, to assist you to make the most informed decision possible on committing to the property.